Home

 Find a role model: This can be someone you admire who regularly practices this value; or look to the library or internet to discover people who are admired by many for practicing this value.

-Start small: Character education cannot be implemented overnight.
-It takes time to fully incorporate values into your everyday life.
-If they are important enough to you, however, it will happen.
-Simple changes you make can have great rewards.
+Start small: Values are not built overnight.
+It takes time to fully incorporate them into your everyday life.
+If they are important enough to you, it will happen.
+Simply changes you make can have great rewards.
 And just keeping a specific value in mind can make it easier to practice.
 For instance: